nebula-plugins/gradle-dependency-lock-plugin/README.md

 Allows the user to specify a String for the tagname.
 If present commitLock will tag the commit with the given String.

     ./gradlew -PcommitDependencyLock.tag=mytag <tasks> commitLock

+*dependencyLock.lockAtConfigurationPhase*

+Allows the user to apply the lock to the dependency configuration resolution strategies at configuration time.
+This may be required if the user's project resolves configurations explicitly at configuration time meaning that the dependency locking will not be applied since, by default, it runs at the execution phase.
+This option allows the locking to be enforced at configuration time.

 ## Lock File Format